Routing-Miniproject/Routing/README.md

      2. Roads (edges)
      3. Length of the road
      4. Traffic Density/Flow
-     5. Marraige Season - depicts the presence of function halls
+     5. Number of marriage halls at each node
      6. Speed limits

 ### User Input Data: